~ THE RETURN OF 2000s FASHION AS A MILLENNIAL MILESTONE ~

 It’s harder to recognise one’s adulthood when you cannot afford to do the ‘adult things’ commonplace amongst preceding generations.
 With a lack of typical life milestones, observing the fashion of my youth come full circle has acted as a marker of my adulthood.
 It became a rite of passage, like passing the baton of my youth (and also my cultural relevance?) onto the next generation.

 This handover feels all the more significant because Gen-Z, the ones currently stepping behind the cultural wheel, constitute the first fully digital natives.
 My generation witnessed the death of the analogue era.
 Millennials experienced the calm before the digital storm, a brief reprieve during our formative years before we became lab rats thrust onto the wheel of expedited technology.

 Millennials watched as the gaps between advancements closed in while the dial-up tone of the ‘original’ internet still rang in our ears.
 Consider, as one example, the multiple ways Millennials accessed music growing up.
 In less time than the full twenty-year reign of cassettes, we evolved from CDs (1991) to Napster (1999) to iTunes (2001) to Spotify (2006) to the iPhone (2007).

 These persistent, incremental changes throughout our youth offer copious artefacts to add to the BuzzFeed museum of sentimentality.
 Although the Millennial identity seems steeped in nostalgia, as the hundreds of thousands of followers on accounts like doyoulovethe2000s affirm, it’s not new.
-Every generation pines for ‘the good old days’.
-However, according to Brian Raftery, in his article for Wired, Millennials may be the last generation where nostalgia is a collective experience.
+Every generation pines for ‘the good old days.’
+However, in his article for Wired, Brian Raftery suggests that Millennials may be the last generation where nostalgia is a collective experience.

 Raferty claims that the oversaturation of technology means Gen-Z and proceeding generations will encounter a much less united cultural front: